 The International Fellows Program is a two-semester seminar open to students of all graduate degree programs at Columbia University.
 The diverse perspectives and professional backgrounds that fellows bring to the program enrich their year-long common enterprise.

 All fellows receive a stipend and study a curriculum with two goals – to examine the origins of the current international order, in which the United States has for decades played the leading role, and to look ahead to the new world that is emerging, dominated by a larger number of actors, new problems, and approaches to problem solving that have yet to be defined.
 Weekly meetings of the International Fellows Program are supplemented by study trips to Washington, D.C., and the United Nations, where fellows have extraordinary access to senior policymakers, diplomats, legislators, journalists, and leaders of non governmental organizations.

 There are fellows from SIPA, but also from other schools at Columbia and from all over the world.
 It’s exciting to know that we’ll be spending the rest of the year together.

 Toumai Kafri MIA ’22

-During their first of two semesters in IFP, students develop an understanding of the emergence of the United States as a dominant world power, including a historical review of U.S. foreign policy.
-Particular attention is paid to key episodes and to developments over the past two decades.
-To complement the discussion, students read major memoirs and other appropriate texts.
+During their first of two semesters in IFP, students develop an understanding of the emergence of the United States as a dominant world power, including a historical review of U.S. foreign policy focusing on key episodes and developments over its first two centuries.

 Throughout both semesters, students will meet with current practitioners and other outside speakers, write and present policy papers, and visit the United Nations and key policymakers in Washington, D.C.